Hannover Region promotes recruitment of foreign skilled workers

 A concept that works, as the initial experiences of the participating companies show.

-"For years, it has become increasingly difficult for local specialist companies like ours to find new trainees and journeymen."
+"For years, it has been increasingly difficult for local specialist companies like ours to find new trainees and journeymen."

 "Thanks to the 'Welcome to Hannover Region' project, we have now been able to fill a position with a well-trained employee from Tunisia, for which we had previously been unable to find any suitable applicants despite intensifying our search."

-The recruitment of skilled workers abroad is carried out in cooperation with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Federal Employment Agency (BA) via the partner project THAMM ("Towards a Holistic Approach to Labour Migration Governance and Labour Mobility in North Africa").
+The recruitment of skilled workers abroad is carried out in cooperation with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the German Federal Employment Agency (BA) via the partner project THAMM ("Towards a Holistic Approach to Labor Migration Governance and Labor Mobility in North Africa").

 "With the THAMM project, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is piloting fair and safe labor migration from Egypt, Morocco and Tunisia to Germany."

-"For this to succeed, partnerships between actors such as ministries, authorities and institutions in the field of work and migration in North Africa and Germany are important.
+"For this to succeed, partnerships between actors such as ministries, authorities and institutions in the labor and migration sector in North Africa and in Germany are important.
 Since the beginning of 2021, there has been a successful cooperation with the Hannover Region, which is actively involved in the placement of project participants."

-"For us, it is a matter of course tocontributewith a qualifiedrecognition procedureand to help ensure that skilled workers can be quickly integrated into the skilled trades labor market with their educational qualifications.
+"For us, it is a matter of course to contribute with a qualified recognition procedure and to help ensure that skilled workers with their educational qualifications can be quickly integrated into the skilled trades labor market.
 In the future, we will also offer in-company post-qualification courses and are still looking into incorporating this offer into the overall package."

 "Our member companies are increasingly focusing on securing skilled workers through the recognition of foreign professional qualifications."